nodejs/node/doc/api/deprecations.md

     description: Runtime deprecation.
 -->

-Type: Runtime
+Type: End-of-Life

-The `OutgoingMessage.prototype.flush()` method is deprecated.
+`OutgoingMessage.prototype.flush()` has been removed.
 Use `OutgoingMessage.prototype.flushHeaders()` instead.

 <a id="DEP0002"></a>